 - 3.22 The Panel expects support provided should take account of the specific needs of individual members.
 Democratic Services Committees are required to periodically review the level of support provided to members to carry out their duties.
 The Panel would expect these committees to carry this out and bring forward proposals to the full council as to what is required.
 Any proposals should be made with due regard to Determinations 10 and 11 below.
-For example, the Panel does not consider it appropriate that elected members should be required to pay for any telephone usage to enable them to discharge their council duties. - 3.23 The Panel considers it is necessary for each elected member to have ready use of email services, and electronic access to appropriate information via an internet connection.
-The Panel does not consider it appropriate that elected members should be required to pay for internet related services to enable them to discharge their council duties.
+For example, the Panel does not consider it appropriate that elected members should be required to payfor any telephone usage to enable them to discharge their council duties. - 3.23 The Panel considers it is necessary for each elected member to have ready use of email services, and electronic access to appropriate information via an internet connection.
+The Panel does not consider it appropriate that elected members should be required to pay for internet related services to enable them to discharge their council duties, even more so when a significant proportion of a member's function is undertaken from their home.
 Access to electronic communications is essential for a member to be in proper contact with council services and to maintain contact with those they represent.
 Councils are committed to paperless working and without electronic access members would be significantly limited in their ability to discharge their duties.
 It is inappropriate for facilities required by members only to be available within council offices within office hours.